Connecticut Vehicle Registration Fees Calculator& DMV Fee Breakdown

 ⚠️ Tax Warning

 No Local Sales Tax, But High Property Tax: Connecticut does not allow cities to charge local auto sales tax.
-However, the state assesses a hefty annual motor vehicle property tax based on 70% of your car's clean retail value, multiplied by your town's specific mill rate.
+However, the state assesses a hefty annual motor vehicle property tax based on 70% of your car's clean retail value, multiplied by your town's specific mill rate -- now capped at 32.46 mills statewide, but still substantial in high-mill towns.